Corfu: Pontikonisi

-The nearby island, known as Pontikonisi (Greek meaning "mouse island"), though small is very green with abundant trees, and at its highest natural elevation (excluding its trees or man-made structures, such as the monastery), stands at about 2 m.
-Pontikonisi is home of the monastery of Pantokrator (Μοναστήρι του Παντοκράτορος); the white stone staircase of the monastery, viewed from afar, gives the impression of a (mouse) tail, which lent the island its name.
+The nearby island, known as Pontikonisi (Greek meaning "mouse island"), though small, is very green with abundant trees, and at its highest natural elevation (excluding its trees or artificial structures, such as the monastery), stands at about 2 m.
+Pontikonisi is home to the monastery of Pantokrator (Μοναστήρι του Παντοκράτορος); the white stone staircase of the monastery, viewed from afar, resembles a (mouse) tail, which lent the island its name.

 Archaeology

 Palaiopolis

-In the city of Corfu, the ruins of the ancient city of Korkyra, also known as Palaiopolis, include ancient temples which were excavated at the location of the palace of Mon Repos, which was built on the ruins of the Palaiopolis.
+In the city of Corfu, the ruins of ancient Korkyra, also known as Palaiopolis, include ancient temples excavated at the site of the palace of Mon Repos, which was built on the ruins of Palaiopolis.
 The temples are: Kardaki Temple, Temple of Artemis, and the Temple of Hera.
 Hera's temple is situated at the western limits of Mon Repos, close to Kardaki Temple and to the northwest.
 It is approximately 700 m. to the southeast of the Temple of Artemis in Corfu.
 Hera's Temple was built at the top of Analipsis Hill, and, because of its prominent location, it was highly visible to ships passing close to the waterfront of ancient Korkyra.